 FF was not timely in filing with the SEC its quarterly report on Form 10-Q for the quarter ended September 30, 2021 (the "2021 Q3 Form 10-Q").
-As a result of such delay, FF received a letter from Nasdaq notifying FF that it was not in compliance with the requirements of Nasdaq Listing Rule 5250(c)(1) for continued listing.
-FF received a similar letter on April 4, 2022 from Nasdaq because FF was not able to timely file with the SEC its Annual Report on Form 10-K for the year ended December 31, 2021.
-As of the date hereof, FF has filed its required SEC reports and is current on its periodic reporting obligations.
+As a result of such delay, FF received a letter from Nasdaq notifying FF that it was not in compliance with the requirements of Nasdaq Listing Rule 5250(c) (1) for continued listing.
+FF received a similar letter on April 4, 2022 from Nasdaq because FF was not able to timely file with the SEC this Annual Report on Form 10-K.